GrapheneOS/AttestationServer/README.md

     sqlite3 attestation.db "INSERT INTO Configuration VALUES ('emailUsername', 'alert@attestation.app'), ('emailPassword', '<password>'), ('emailHost', 'mail.grapheneos.org'), ('emailPort', '465')"

+The `attestation.service` unit only allows the service to communicate over `localhost` by default so the `IPAddressDeny`/`IPAddressAllow` configuration either needs to be removed or extended to include your DNS server and mail server IP addresses when using a remote mail server.

 ### Handling abuse

 The `emailBlacklistPatterns` array in